AntonioAI/csv-2-pert/README.md

 ## 🔧 How It Works

-1.  **Download Excel Template:** Download the template.xlsx file locally and fill in the details as required: `task_id`, `description`, `optimistic_time`, `most_likely_time`, `pessimistic_time`, and `dependencies`.
-(See [CSV File Format](#csv-file-format) for details).
-2.  **Prepare Your CSV:** Save the updated Excel file as .csv
+1.  **Download Template:** Click the "Download CSV Template" button on the page to get a pert_template.csv file with the correct headers and example data.
+2.  **Prepare Your CSV:**  Edit the template with your own project tasks.
+Make sure your task_ids are unique and that dependencies are listed correctly.
-3.  **Upload:** Use the interface to upload your CSV file.
-The application will parse and validate it, providing immediate feedback.
+3.  **Upload CSV:** Drag your CSV file onto the designated area or click to browse and select it.
+The app will immediately parse and validate the file, showing a success or error message.
-4.  **Generate:** Click the "Generate PERT XML" button.
+4.  **Generate XML:** Once the CSV is successfully parsed, click the "Generate PERT XML" button.
-5.  **Calculations:**
-    * The `csvParser.js` module reads and validates the CSV data.
-    * The `pertCalculator.js` module takes the parsed tasks, builds a task dependency graph using `graphlib`, performs PERT calculations, identifies the critical path and bottlenecks, and checks for cycles.
-6.  **XML Output:**
-    * The `xmlGenerator.js` module takes the results from the PERT calculator and constructs an XML string in the mxGraph format.
-Task nodes are styled based on their status (normal, critical, bottleneck).
-7.  **Download & Import:** The generated XML file is automatically downloaded by your browser.
+5.  **Download & Import:** The generated XML file is automatically downloaded by your browser.
 You can then import this file into [draw.io / diagrams.net](https://app.diagrams.net/) (File > Import from > Device) to visualize your PERT chart.

-> Tip: Use draw\.io’s **Arrange → Layout** features for optimal chart flow.
+> Tip: After importing, use draw.io’s **Arrange → Layout** features (e.g., "Horizontal Flow") for an optimal chart layout.

 ![PERT Chart Diagram](./docs/flowchart.svg)